nkostic/nkostic-website-2016/README.md

-This is the source of my home page [nenadkostic.com](http://nenadkostic.com).
+This used to be the source code of my home page [nenadkostic.com](http://nenadkostic.com).
 It's a fork of the [Per Sandströms home page project](https://github.com/persand/helloper.com).
 Same one is based on the [Kollegorna Middleman Boilerplate](https://github.com/kollegorna/middleman-boilerplate).

 This fork was configured to be built on Windows 10.